Pencil Cactus (aka Euphorbia tirucalli or ET) is not a cactus. It is a rugged succulent plant that can grow to be over

 If you think your pet has consumed Euphorbia tirucalli, call your veterinarian or the ASPCA poison hotline (888-426-4435) for advice.
 If you are instructed to bring your pet in to your vet’s office or to an emergency clinic, be sure to take along a sample of the plant. [source]

 Is It Safe To Keep The Euphorbia Firestick Cactus At All?

 Dire as all this sounds, you needn’t go overboard with alarm.

 There are lots of potentially poisonous plants, but luckily most of them taste terrible and accidental ingestion is rare.

-If you place your pencil cactus plant sensibly, so people and pets are not constantly knocking up against it, you are unlikely to have problems with accidental skin exposure.
+If you place your pencil tree plant sensibly, so people and pets are not constantly knocking up against it, you are unlikely to have problems with accidental skin exposure.

 Just remember to be very careful when pruning and wear eye protection.
-Pencil cactus doesn’t just drip sap.
+Pencil tree cactus doesn’t just drip sap.
 It has been known to squirt or spray it! [source]

 Even The Worst Gardener Can Grow Happy, Healthy Pencil Plant Cactus

 If you have a brightly lit, warm, dry space, you can expect your Pencil Tree to quickly and easily grow.
 These unique looking plants make attractive and unusual specimen plants in the garden, solarium or greenhouse.
 They pair well with a beautiful container to dress things up.